 This powerful statistic shows that there’s a lot that brands need to do to grow their transparency on social media.
 And millennials expect brands to be the most transparent on social media.
 This means that you need to up the ante by admitting your mistakes or at least give honest responses to them.

 The same survey also found the top desire of consumers is for transparency from brands.
 That includes business practices, the company’s values, and product changes.
-Which means that you should share changes to your products and give a behind-the-scenes look of your company too.
+This means that you should share changes to your products and give a behind-the-scenes look of your company too.
+You can do so with image posts, video content, and live Q&A sessions.

 The greater your transparency on social media, the more consumers trust you.
 And trust can translate into greater sales.
 That said, transparency is definitely the way ahead in the future of social media marketing.